Atlanta’s Best 2021 Halloween in Quarantine Events (Virtual/In-Person)

 Continue the movie night fun with these activities.

 If you’re a fan of the “Goosebumps” movies and book series, check out these STEM activities and cards from Scholastic.
-Don’t lose your place in your favorite scary story with these Monster Bookmarks with instructions from Eat Move Make.
+Don’t lose your place in your favorite scary story with these Corner Bookmarks with instructions from Easy Peasy and Fun.

 Having too much fun with the crew of “Hotel Transylvania” and their sequels?
-Try these English/Language Arts activities, recipes, reading challenge and more from Scholastic.
+Try these books from Scholastic.
 For preschoolers, help them work on their numbers with this themed dice game from The Activity Mom.

 Distressingly Good Decorations